11 SEO Metrics That Matter Most For Google Ranking

 But after you make the adjustments and continue to build on your SEO through content development, link building and other activities, how do you know that your efforts are yielding the right results?
 The natural answer will be that you watch to see how your efforts push your ranking upwards.
 But the best way is to monitor the SEO metrics overtime to determine where you are doing well and the areas you need to work to improve.

 In this post, we discuss 11 SEO metrics you should monitor to boost your SEO.
 But before we delve into the specific metrics, we will need to touch on some key and important tools that should help you measure and understand SEO performance metrics.

 Tools for Monitoring Your Website Performance

 A couple of tools will just be enough and really helpful to monitor your website performance.
-There are other very detailed and even more professional tools but most of the are not free.
-In this article, we will deal with the most popular free tools that we think provides enough information and can provide a reasonable guide to power your SEO strategy.
+There are other very detailed and even more professional tools but most of them are not free.
+In this article, we will deal with the most popular free tools that we think provide enough information and can provide a reasonable guide to power your SEO strategy.
 Here we go.

 Google Search Engine Console

 Because website ranking is basically focused on how Google ranks your website, the right and best place to begin your evaluation is in Google Search Console.
 It's easy to sign up with Google Search Console to start monitoring your website performance.
 Later in this post, we will look at the metrics you can measure with Search Console.

 Google Analytics can be described as an extension of the Search Console we just talked about above.
 But analytics truly gives some insightful metrics which you will find useful in analyzing performance.
 If you have a Gmail account, then you can login and start using Google Analytics here.